tianyingw/tianyingw.github.io/index.md

 - **May 2025**: Our manuscript on ["Regenie.QRS: computationally efficient whole-genome quantile regression at biobank scale"](https://www.biorxiv.org/content/10.1101/2025.05.02.651730v1.full.pdf) is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.05.02.651730v1.full.pdf).

-- **May 2025**: Congratulations to Mussa on winning the **Undergraduate Excellence in Research Award** for his work on ["Handling Missing Data in Cancer Cell Line Datasets"](https://tianyingw.github.io/gallery/)!
+- **May 2025**: Congratulations to Mussa Hassen on winning the **Undergraduate Excellence in Research Award** for his work on ["Handling Missing Data in Cancer Cell Line Datasets"](https://tianyingw.github.io/gallery/)!

 - **April 2025**: Congratulations to Huali on winning the [**2025 IMS Hannan Graduate Student Travel Award**](https://imstat.org/2025/05/15/ims-travel-awards-2025-meet-the-winners/) for her work on "_Augmented transfer regression learning for handling completely missing covariates_"!